mharen/mharen.github.io/blog/2011/2011-07-statistics-are-misleading-at-best.md

 I’m not posting this to indict or vindicate anyone.
 I’m not even going to guess at explanations for the dramatic changes in that chart.
 I only post this to encourage people to be skeptical of charts, and to be especially suspicious of sensationalism.

-Oh, and if you hate paying $3-4 dollars/gallon in the United States…<a href="../2005/2005-09-gas-prices.html">it could be worse</a>.
+Oh, and if you hate paying $3-4 dollars/gallon in the United States…[it could be worse](../2005/2005-09-gas-prices.html).

 ---